The Best Kitchen Knives

 There are a few reasons you might not like the Nexus, and they’re considerations you should take seriously.

 First, the knife we bought had an obvious blemish along the spine that probably came from a slip when someone was “crowning” that edge with a nice, smooth rounded finish.
-This is a forgivable blemish on a $60 knife, and if you get one with a mark like this you could probably get it exchanged.
+This is a forgivable blemish on a $60 knife, but if you get one with a mark like this you could probably get it exchanged.
 We should note that other reviews are quite favorable regarding finish quality.

 Second, the handle isn’t our favorite.
 It’s rounded and polished, which isn’t a bad thing, but the tapered shape doesn’t always lend itself to a secure grip.
 Even if you’re a pinch-grip acolyte who cares more about the bolster than the handle, the lack of meat at the front half of the handle feels less comfortable for extended use than many of the others we tested.